amandaguglieri/hackinglife/docs/pivoting-tunneling-portforwarding.md

 ```

-**4.** Once the meterpreter Session is established, use Metasploit's post-exploitation routing module `socks_proxy` to configure a local proxy on our attack host.
+**4.** Once the meterpreter Session is established, send the session to the background with CTRL-z and in the same terminal use Metasploit's post-exploitation routing module `socks_proxy` to configure a local proxy on our attack host.

 ```shell-session
 use auxiliary/server/socks_proxy